-The carpet would incorporate LEDs in to it in order to display fire exits or to just display messages.
-The carpet can be pre-programmed by an app to display what you want and when the LEDs aren’t in use they turn off becoming invisible and the carpet looks just like a normal carpet.
+The carpet would incorporate LED light bulbs in to it in order to display fire exits or to just display messages.
+The carpet can be pre-programmed by an app to display what you want and when the LED light bulbs aren’t in use they turn off becoming invisible and the carpet looks just like a normal carpet.

-The LEDs are underneath the carpet so that if anything is spilled on the carpet the lights will not be damaged.
+The LED light bulbs are underneath the carpet so that if anything is spilled on the carpet the lights will not be damaged.

-The LEDs by Philips come in a variety of colours and can change the look of a room in seconds.
+The LED light bulbs by Philips come in a variety of colours and can change the look of a room in seconds.
 They can display the way to exits in a fire or give directions which takes away the need for signs stopping walls from becoming cluttered.
 It can also be linked to a news feed supplying people with important updates.

-Images and Video belong to Philips and Desso – Luminous Carpets
+Images belong to Philips and Desso – Luminous Carpets